quaderno/quaderno-developers/source/includes/_intro.md

 Please keep in mind that while you can test all the API methods and plugins against the sandbox it has some limitations, most notably:
 <ul>
 <li>Emails are delivered to the account email rather than to the specified recipient.</li>
-<li>There's a global 100 documents cap.
+<li>There's a global 200 documents cap.
 If you need to create more you'll have to remove some of your previous documents.
-You can remove all your documents by navigating to **You > Purge** your data at any time.
+You can remove all your documents by navigating to <strong>You > Purge</strong> your data at any time.
 </li>
-<li>Tax IDs (VAT numbers, ABN, etc.) are not validated in the Sandbox</li>
+<li>Tax IDs (VAT numbers, ABN, etc.) are not validated in the Sandbox (**)</li>
 <li>Only state tax rates are returned by the Taxes API.
 Local tax rates will not be returned.</li>
 <li>Tax thresholds are not updated in the Sandbox.</li>
 </ul>
 </aside>

+** Generally, the sandbox will return all VAT numbers as valid.
+However, we recently added the following so you can test different scenarios the sandbox.
+We've added the following test numbers on the validation endpoint:

+- **DE111111111**: invalid number, returns `false`
+- **IE222222222**: node down, returns `null`